 It is a simple database structure but not suitable for storing complex and large data sets.
 Retrieval of data from this table is time-consuming.

-On the other hand, relational databases models are the second-generation database systems that overcome the disadvantages of hierarchical databases by storing the data in tables, view, and connecting the databases with relationships.
+On the other hand, relational database models are second-generation database systems that overcome the disadvantages of hierarchical databases by storing the data in tables, and views, and connecting the databases with relationships.

-It ensures that data is redundant in the tables that make it easy to retrieve, modify, and update.
+It ensures that data is redundant in the tables, which makes it easy to retrieve, modify, and update.

 Comparison Table